Connecticut Court Records

 Wethersfield, CT 06109

-These records can also be obtained by e-mail, either via the email address through which the request was made, or any other e-mail address specifically indicated in the request.
-Obtaining copies of disposed superior court records via email is usually free, However, limitations may occur depending on the size of the files being requested.
+These records can also be obtained by email, either via the email address through which the request was made or any other email address specifically indicated in the request.
+Obtaining copies of disposed superior court records via email is usually free.
+However, limitations may occur depending on the size of the files being requested.
 Parties who wish to pick up these records in person may be required to pay any applicable fees.

 How to Find Connecticut Criminal Court Records Online?

 The state of Connecticut’s judicial branch provides interested parties with online access to some criminal court records through its Case Look-Up portal.
-Through this database, interested parties can search for, and view select criminal records via a number of categories such as daily dockets, convictions, and pending cases.
+Through this database, interested parties can search for and view select criminal records via a number of categories such as daily dockets, convictions, and pending cases.
 It should be noted that this portal does not provide any information on youthful offenders and juvenile cases.
 Also, infractions and violation convictions are not displayed.

 Additionally, publicly available records may be accessible from some third-party websites.
 Functioning autonomously from any state government entity, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.